csswizardry/csswizardry.github.com/_posts/2025-02-10-html-is-not-a-programming-language.md

   - HTML
   - Web Platform
 show_taxonomy: true
 meta: "Is HTML a programming language?
-In this short post, I explore why HTML is powerful, fundamental, and essential—but not a programming language."
+In this short post, I explore why HTML is powerful, fundamental, and essential — but not a programming language."
 toc: false
 ---